 If you're not an admirer of ancient history, food or wine, you can always go to the beach - you'll have it to yourself.
 Portugal's usually crowded and popular beaches are now deserted and quiet.
 At this time of year, you don't have to worry about sunscreen and your kids are free to explore the pools, rocks and caves.

 For those travelling with children, we also recommend a visit to Parque Zoologico de Lagos.
 Since it is the winter season, you will be able to see even the shyest of the ZOO inhabitants.
+You can also go shopping in Faro.

 Is your bike your soulmate?
 Then take it for a ride and explore the impressive Portuguese countryside on your own.
 Another option is to rent a bike - most resorts and hotels have bike rentals so you can explore the Algarve region with your family.